A Slightly Better Wife

 our Thankful Journals.
 Just jotting down

-a few things that we’re thankful for.
+a few things that we’re thankful for in a notebook or planner.

 Reading: The Reading Lesson: Teach Your Child to Read in 20 Easy Lessons